 You may also want to read our other article, 12 things you need to know before buying a kids bike.

 Vitus bikes are sold through Wiggle and Chain Reaction Cycles.
-The bikes were released last year as Verenti bikes, but have been rebadged and improved.
 They're clearly taking on the more expensive Frog Bikes and Islabikes, at a cheaper price point.
 You get a lightweight 6061 alloy frame, child proportioned components, Kenda tyres and easy to use gearing (where fitted).

 Vitus kids bikes are available exclusively at Wiggle and Chain Reaction Cycles, and come in 14", 16", 2o" and 24" wheels, as well as a balance bike.
-They are priced from £152 for the 14" to £240 for the 24" wheeled bikes, and quite often have various bikes discounted.
+They are priced from £190 for the 14" to £240 for the 24" wheel hybrid.
+They also do a range of reasonably priced mountain bikes.